US won’t lift travel restrictions ‘in short term’ due to Delta variant

 The US Department of Homeland Security said last week that land borders with Canada and Mexico would remain closed until at least 21 August even as Canada has said they would open the border to fully vaccinated Americans on 9 August.

-On 15 July, during a joint press conference with German Chancellor Angela Merkel, President Joe Biden was asked when the US would open up travel to Europeans.
-He said he would “be able to answer that question to you within the next several days — what is likely to happen”.
+During a joint press conference with German Chancellor Angela Merkel on 15 July, President Joe Biden was asked when US travel would be opened up to Europeans.
+He said he would “be able to answer that question... within the next several days”.

 Ms Merkel said any decision to open up would have to be a “sustainable decision.
 It is certainly not sensible to have to take it back after only a few days”.